Golden orb weaving spider fact sheet | Field of Mars EEC

 What do golden orb weaving spiders eat?

 Underside view of a female golden orb weaving spider feeding on a lady beetle with wrapped insects stored in her web behind her.
 Female golden orb weaving spider feeding on a lady beetle.
-This is the underside view of the spider.
-She has wrapped insects stored in the background.

 Female golden orb weaving spider facing downward in the centre of a circular web with radiating spokes and a large bulbous abdomen.
 Female golden orb weaving spiders weave large circular webs to trap flying insects.

-How do golden orb weaving spiders reproduce?
+Why are golden orb weaving spiders important?

 More invertebrate fact sheets